 3. Exerpeutic TF3000

-The Exerpeutic is designed more for walking than it is for running, although you’d be able to jog on this treadmill at a maximum speed of 8 mph.
+The Exerpeutic is designed more for walking than for running, although you’d be able to jog on this treadmill at a maximum speed of 8 mph.

 It has a 5” LCD display screen with a visible backlight so you can keep track of distance, speed, calories burned and elapsed time.